 Your experiences as a child leave an imprint on your soul.
 This imprint informs the way you respond to the love of others even into adulthood.
 It also informs the way you express love to others.

 You may have been imprinted to avoid, please, vacillate, control, be a victim, or more.
 Whatever the case, you may have grown up without the healthy, secure foundation that relationships are a safe place for you to go to receive comfort.

 You may have had the unique ability to grow up as a secure connector.
 This is the ideal way to relate to others from a place of security, trust, and respect.
 Unfortunately, many of us have developed a destructive love style.

 How About You?
 Do You Have A Secure Or Destructive Love Style?

 For your convenience, you can access all of the posts about love styles here.
-I’m still working on adding posts about the remaining three styles.
+I’m still working on adding posts about the remaining two styles.

 The Secure Connector

 - Help!
 I’m Married to an Avoider